anshul7931/MeanStackAngular6/frontend/README.md

 Now we can provide the routes(with import package) in app.module.ts by importing our components and editing Routes = [];

-After this we can import import { MatToolbarModule } from '@angular/material' ; for < mat-toolbar> for material toolbar in app.component.ts.
-(Used in app.component.html)
+After this we can import import { MatToolbarModule } from '@angular/material' ; for < mat-toolbar> for material toolbar in app.module.ts.
+(Used in app.module.html)

 Basic structure of front end is ready now.